Class of 2020 College Documents

 2. If you are planning to apply to college, be realistic about your choices.
 Do not under-estimate nor over-estimate your abilities.
 Don’t be afraid to consider competitive schools, but also have a ‘safe’ school among your choices.
 If you are not considering college, military service offers educational as well as career opportunities.
 You should take the ASVAB (Military Entrance Exam) and meet with a recruiter.
 Students not interested in college should explore employment opportunities.
 Check the job board in the cafeteria for further information.

 3. Applications for most schools may be obtained on-line through the college’s website or by using the Common Application.
 Students applying to only SUNY colleges and universities may wish to use the SUNY application.

-5. Regardless of whether you apply on-line or on paper, you must complete a Transcript Request Form (TRF), which can also be found in House Offices.
+5. Regardless of whether you apply on-line or on paper, you must complete a Transcript Request Form (TRF) available at opschools.org or in House Offices.
 No transcript leaves the office without having a TRF on file.
 An electronic request does not replace the TRF.
 The TRF must be completed for all transcripts including NCAA and scholarships.
 Please allow at least two (2) weeks before the deadline for processing.
 When all information requested is complete, the transcript will be mailed or submitted electronically.
-Please note: Applications with a 1/1/2019 deadline date are due to your counselor by 12/08/2018.
+Please note: Applications with a 1/1/2020 deadline date are due to your counselor by 12/08/2019.

 6. If a counselor recommendation is required, please advise your counselor.
 Do not assume that one will be written automatically.
 Please give at least two weeks’ notice.
 You must have the required Student Brag Sheet and the Parent Brag Sheet on file before requesting a letter of recommendation as indicated on the TRF.